Viewing Protection Information Using the Policy Assistant

 - In the navigation pane on the left, click

-- View statistics about the protection rules of a firewall instance.
+- View the statistics of protection rules under the firewall instance.

 - Policy Dashboard: Number of accesses that hit policies (protection rules, blacklist, and whitelist), numbers of allowed and blocked accesses, and the allow and block policies that were frequently hit within a specified time range.